parkan/sheltie/README.md

 ## Changes from Lassie
 - Lassie is **HTTP-only** (no Bitswap, no Graphsync)
 - Lassie **uses delegated routing V1 API** to find providers instead of legacy IPNI, see https://github.com/filecoin-project/lassie/issues/489
-- Lassie **reconstructs DAGs across HTTP providers** via per-block fallback when a provider returns an incomplete CAR
+- Lassie **reconstructs DAGs across HTTP providers** via frontier traversal when a provider returns an incomplete CAR

 This project is a fork of Protocol Labs’s Lassie (https://github.com/filecoin-project/lassie) under Apache 2.0/MIT.

 ## Overview

 Lassie is a retrieval client for Filecoin/IPFS using the HTTP Trustless Gateway protocol.
-It attempts whole-DAG retrieval first, then falls back to per-block fetching when providers have partial content.
+It attempts whole-DAG retrieval first, then continues with frontier traversal when providers have partial content.
 This allows fetching data split across multiple providers (e.g., one has directory nodes, another has leaf blocks).

 ## Installation